rundeck/docs/docs/upgrading/upgrading-to-5.0.md

 ## Enterprise Runner Upgrade

 ::: warning Upgrade Runners
-As part of the upgrade to 5.0/5.0.1 it is important to upgrade any Enterprise Runner instances after immediately upgrading the servers.
+As part of the upgrade to 5.0/5.0.1 it is important to upgrade any Enterprise Runner instances immediately after upgrading the servers.
 :::

 Update the Enterprise Runner by downloading the latest version.
-There are the following ways to download the runner:
+Here are the following ways to download the runner:

-**By Rundeck UI:**
+### Rundeck UI:

 1. Access the Runner Management page from the system menu